 Outer.StaticNested nested = new Outer.StaticNested();

-A non-static inner class is tied to an instance of its enclosing class and can access its non-static members directly.
+A non-static inner class is tied to an instance of its enclosing class and can access all of its members, including private ones.

 class Outer {